 We are best known for writing for animation, for comedy and for children, or often all three.
 We generate concepts together, but it's usually Myles that does the physical writing.
 Myles has written over seventy commissioned scripts for TV, games, short film and online with durations varying from thirty seconds to an hour.

 BBC writersroom finalist

-Myles and Fenella Smith have co-authored a book Breeds, illustrated by Greg, which is due to be published by Square Peg in 2014.
+Myles and Fenella Smith have co-authored a book Breeds: A Canine Compendium, illustrated by Greg, published by Square Peg in 2014.
 In 2015 Greg and Myles co-authored A Book of Brilliant Ideas: And How to Have Them.
 Published by Michael O'Mara.

 Most of our animations are comedy, though we have ventured into dark fairy tales too.
 We started out writing short animated sketches and continue to create ideas for short series and individual sketches.
 We have also developed and made a half hour comedy pilot.

 As well as developing and producing original concepts for The Brothers McLeod, Myles has also written for a number of other production companies.
-These include: Octonauts (BBC), Tilly and Friends (BBC), SpongeBob SquarePants (Nickelodeon games), Frankenstein's Cat (BBC), and Percy's Tiger Tales (Fabrique D'images).
+These include: Noddy.
+Toyland Detective (Head Writer, Dreamworks), Clangers (BBC), Hey Duggee (BBC), Octonauts (BBC), and SpongeBob SquarePants (Nickelodeon games).
 For a full CV, please contact our agent.

 something a little more theatrical